TizianoBevilacqua/PhD/HToGG/BDT_training/DiphotonID/Readme.md

 ## To do:

-* add to the code the cH and bH samples,
+* add to the code the cH and bH samples.
-* run 2018 training,
-* run 2016 training,
-* re-run 2017 training.
-* try to combine the 3 years.